University Heights, San Diego

-University Heights is a neighborhood in Central San Diego, California centered on Park Boulevard and Adams Avenue.
-University Heights is bounded on the west and north by the edge of the mesa, the southern boundary is Lincoln Avenue, and the eastern boundary is Boundary Street along the western edge of Interstate 805.
+University Heights is a neighborhood in San Diego, California, centered on Park Boulevard and Adams Avenue.
+University Heights is bounded on the west and north by the edge of the mesa overlooking Mission Valley, the southern boundary is Lincoln Avenue, and the eastern boundary is Texas Street.

 The area is filled with a number of restaurants, coffee shops, boutiques, and artist studios primarily on Park Boulevard and Adams Avenue.
 Live entertainment can be found most nights.
 Adjacent to Hillcrest, Normal Heights and North Park, additional restaurants, bars, coffee shops, and night clubs are within easy reach.

 The neighborhood sits in a central San Diego location with a broad spectrum of housing options, from cottages, apartments and condominiums, to million-dollar homes.
-Downtown, Balboa Park, San Diego Airport, Mission Valley, San Diego State University (SDSU, or "state"), are only a few minutes away.
+Downtown, Balboa Park, San Diego International Airport, Mission Valley, and San Diego State University (SDSU), are close to the area.

 History

 The area was founded in 1888.
 The name "University" (both for the neighborhood and nearby University Avenue) derives from a plan, originally proposed during the land boom of the 1880s, to build a branch of the University of Southern California in the area.
 The plan fell through, and the tract of land intended for the university was later used for the State Normal School (predecessor to San Diego State College).
 The headquarters of San Diego Unified School District currently occupies the site, near the corner of El Cajon and Park boulevards.

 The area's population and facilities grew dramatically in 1915 because of the Panama–California Exposition in nearby Balboa Park in 1915-16.
 On the far northern edge of this mesa, at the scenic rim of Mission Valley, an ostrich farm and public garden spot was constructed near what is now the corner of Adams Avenue and Park Boulevard.
 Later a neighborhood of homes called Mission Cliff Gardens was built on the site.
 The gardens were a popular tourist site.
 The neighborhood still retains the original garden boundary wall of rounded stones.

-University Heights became one of the many San Diego neighborhoods connected by the Class 1 streetcars and an extensive San Diego public transit system that was spurred by the Panama-California Exposition of 1915 and built by John D. Spreckels.
+University Heights became one of the many San Diego neighborhoods connected by the Class 1 streetcars and an extensive San Diego public transit system that was spurred by the Panama–California Exposition and built by John D. Spreckels.
 Built in part to exclusively serve Mission Cliff Gardens, these streetcars became a fixture of this neighborhood until their retirement in 1939.
 A trolley barn in the area was used for trolley housing and repairs; the facility was converted into a warehouse for the San Diego Paper Box Company and ultimately demolished in 1980.
 Developers planned to build a large condominium complex at the site, but residents convinced the city to preserve the land for a park, now Old Trolley Barn Park.